FullHuman/purgecss-docs/with-rollup.md

 # Rollup

-Start by installing the rollup plugin as a dev dependency.
+Start by installing the Rollup plugin as a dev dependency.

 ```
 npm i -D rollup-plugin-purgecss